TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 History remembers creators, not critics.

+Wisdom is to:
+live in the present
+plan for the future
+profit from the past

+The truth is generally seen, rarely heard.

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.